 One could make the argument that trading and investing are the same thing.
 But they’re often differentiated, to a degree, by time horizons—traders are looking to make a relatively quick profit, while investors may only make a handful of changes to their portfolios per year.

 Nonetheless, day trading can be another way to make money with cryptocurrency, just like it is with stocks or other securities.
 Day traders buy and sell assets within the same day, in order to try and score a quick profit.
 This is a risky strategy, since it’s hard to know how cryptocurrency values could change in any given day or over time.
+It should be noted that day trading is an extremely risky activity, and most day traders tend lose money.
+As with any investing strategy, it is smart to consult with an advisor, and only ever trade with extra money you don’t need to cover your lifestyle costs.

 Up to $100 in bitcoin2 – just for you.